-Established in 2016 by the Friends of the Lower Mekong (FLM), funded by the Mekong-U.S. Partnership under the Mekong Water Data Initiative, and implemented by Pact, the SIP is a multi-partner platform for regional dialogue, capacity building, and training.
-The SIP addresses three cross-cutting topics that are central to the Mekong River Basin’s development challenges: assessing the cumulative impact of infrastructure projects, incorporating socio-economic data in basin-level planning, and sharing critical water-related data and information necessary for science-based decision-making.
-The SIP builds technical capacity of Lower Mekong governments and supports the Mekong River Commission.
-Please follow the SIP on Facebook here.
+The Sustainable Infrastructure Partnership (SIP) is a multi-partner platform established by the Friends of the Mekong for regional dialogue, capacity building, and training.
+SIP addresses three cross-cutting topics that are central to the Mekong River Basin’s development challenges: assessing the cumulative impact of infrastructure projects, incorporating socio-economic data in basin-level planning, and sharing critical water-related data and information necessary for science-based decision-making.

 The U.S. Department of State and the Sustainable Infrastructure Partnership are pleased to announce the second Mekong Virtual Symposium.
 As part of the U.S. Vision for a Free and Open Indo-Pacific, the U.S. government is committed to providing a platform that encourages information sharing, dialogue, collaboration, and stakeholder engagement for cooperative, responsible management of the Mekong River.
 The U.S. engagement in the Mekong region has long supported transparent, open cooperation for sustainable management of the river.